levanduy99/Java-Coding/README.md

 Given an integer array `nums`, return `true` if the given array is monotonic, or `false` otherwise.

+### 51. Subarray Product Less Than K

+Given an array of integers `nums` and an integer `k`, return the number of *contiguous subarrays where the product of all the elements in the subarray is strictly less* than `k`.

 ## Strings

 ### 1. Reverse String